piedoom/doomy.org/content/2020-10-14-using-the-m3d-micro-in-2020/index.md

 title = "Using the M3D Micro in 2020"
 author = "doomy"
 date = 2020-10-14T19:57:08.883Z
-summary = "Updating the M3D Micro printer to work in 2020 (and hopefully beyond) with some new firmware and software"
+description = "Updating the M3D Micro printer to work in 2020 (and hopefully beyond) with some new firmware and software"

 [taxonomies]
 tags = ["3d printing"]